Skip to content

 How long does it take to see results from HR tech demand generation?

-Initial engagement metrics improve within 30-60 days of content launch, but meaningful pipeline impact typically requires 3-4 months.
-Sales cycle reduction becomes measurable at the 6-month mark as prospects move through the full buying journey with better committee alignment.
-The Starr Conspiracy tracks both leading indicators (content engagement by role) and lagging indicators (cycle time, win rates) to measure progress.
+Early engagement signals show up within 30-60 days of content launch.
+Meaningful pipeline impact, though, typically requires 3-4 months, and sales cycle reduction only becomes measurable at the 6-month mark, once prospects have moved through the full buying journey with real committee alignment behind them.
+The Starr Conspiracy tracks both leading indicators (content engagement by role) and lagging indicators (cycle time, win rates) to measure progress at every stage.

 What's the difference between demand generation and lead generation for HR technology?

 Lead generation focuses on capturing individual contact information through forms and gated content.
-Demand generation builds market-level awareness and preference that makes entire buying committees seek you out when ready to purchase.
-In HR tech, this distinction matters because decisions involve 8-12 stakeholders who must align on risk, ROI, and implementation feasibility.
+Demand generation is a different game entirely: it builds market-level awareness and preference that makes entire buying committees seek you out when they're ready to purchase.
+In HR tech, this distinction matters because decisions involve 8-12 stakeholders who must align on risk, ROI, and implementation feasibility before anyone signs anything.

 What budget should HR tech companies allocate for demand generation?

 Mid-market HR technology companies typically invest 8-12% of revenue in demand generation, with 60% allocated to content and campaigns, 25% to technology and tools, and 15% to team and external support.
-This represents typical planning ranges based on company maturity and growth goals.
+These figures represent typical planning ranges based on company maturity and growth goals.
 The Starr Conspiracy recommends starting with stakeholder research and content development before scaling paid channels.

 What are the most common demand generation mistakes in HR technology marketing?

-The biggest mistake is treating HR tech buying like simple B2B software sales.
-HR technology requires committee consensus across Finance (ROI), IT (security/integration), and HR leadership (adoption).
-Generic demos and case studies fail because they don't address each stakeholder's specific veto points and success criteria.
-If your demand generation approach is a list of channels, you don't have a plan.
+Treating HR tech buying like simple B2B software sales is the biggest mistake you can make.
+HR technology requires committee consensus across Finance for ROI, IT for security and integration, and HR leadership for adoption.
+Generic demos and case studies fail here because no single asset speaks to every stakeholder's specific veto points and success criteria, so everyone leaves unconvinced.
+A demand generation approach that is just a list of channels is not a plan.

 How do you measure demand generation success for HR tech companies?